 Nutrition

-how to make Scrambled Eggs – step by step photos
+how to make Scrambled Eggs step-by-step photos

 In a small mixing bowl, combine 3 large eggs, 1/8 tsp salt, and 1 Tbsp half ‘n half.

+Whisk the eggs well, and then whisk them some more!
 With a fork or a whisk, beat the eggs, salt, and half ‘n half together until the entire mixture is a consistent sunny yellow color, with no defined streaks of egg whites or milk visible.

 In a non-stick frying pan, melt 1 Tbsp butter over medium low heat.